 Three Ways to Be a Better Nurse

-March 1, 2013 - No matter where your travel nursing assignments take you, your core responsibility is usually clear: provide the highest quality bedside care.
-In fact, as a traveler, you are often able to spend more time with patients than staff nurses can, and may have fewer distractions.
+No matter where your travel nursing assignments take you, your core responsibility is usually clear: provide the highest quality bedside care.
+In fact, as a travel nurse, you are often able to spend more time with patients than staff nurses can, and may have fewer distractions.
 But there can be challenges, too, and this golden opportunity to improve patient care can’t be taken lightly.

 Here, a panel of nursing leaders focuses on three ways to perfect that natural caregiving instinct, including practical tips for nurses who are committed to be a better nurse every day, on every assignment.